Visiting Madrid? Don’t miss these things!

 Calle de la Ribera de Curtidores, 28005, map

-Held every Sunday from 9 AM to 3 PM, the El Rastro Market is the biggest open-air flea market.
-With roughly 3500 stalls, there is plenty to keep you busy.
-If you’re done shopping, you can enjoy the street artists or duck into one of the restaurants / cafes lining the streets to have a beer and tapas.
+Held every Sunday from 9 AM to 3 PM, the El Rastro Market is the biggest, most famous open-air flea market in Spain.
+With roughly 3,500 stalls filled with handicrafts, culinary delights, apparel, home essentials, vintage treasures, and eclectic novelties.
+If you’re done shopping, you can enjoy the street artists or duck into one of the restaurants or cafes lining the streets to have a beer and tapas.

 See More: 25 Amazing Markets in the World to Put on Your Bucket List